satori-stan/CarND-Vehicle-Detection/writeup.md

 ![alt text][image1]

-The images are read using matplotlib since it outputs an RGB image (the sames format as moviepy, later used to process the video).
+The images are read using matplotlib since it outputs an RGB image (the same format as moviepy, later used to process the video).
 There is no file to get the labels from, so the images are labelled based on their location in the file system (either inside the 'vehicles' folder or not).
 A few key values are extracted, like the data type and the maximum value of an image to get a sense of the data we will be working with, as well as the total number of examples per class, to make sure our dataset is balanced.

 The datasets were then joined and shuffled to attempt to reduce overfitting (cell 3) since some of the training images are in a time series.